Deep sequence models tend to memorize geometrically; it is unclear why: Introduction

-Many foundational directions also follow.
-Foremost are the questions of how associative and geometric memory compete under gradient descent and what optimization settings are ideal for the geometry to arise.
-The examples and analyses in this work may act as sandboxes to study a variety of geometric empirical phenomena: the emergence of ``world models'' \citep{ferry2023emergence,gurnee24spacetime,sawmya2025birth}, linear representations and superposition in interpretability \citep{mikolov13concepts,park24geometry,elhage22superposition} and why different models share similar representations, i.e., the Platonic representation hypothesis \citep{lee2025shared,huh24prh}---and \textit{what} these representations are.
-Finally, we speculate that the associative view forms the default unstated set of intuitions that guide research in numerous areas such as knowledge acquisition, discovery, unlearning, reasoning and storage capacity; the geometric view may inspire researchers to revisit, spell out and widen these latent intuitions.
+Many foundational directions follow.
+Foremost are the questions of how associative and geometric memory compete under gradient descent and what aspects of the data or optimization are ideal for the geometry to arise.
+The examples and analyses in this work act as minimal and tractable sandboxes (with closed form solutions) to study a variety of complex geometric empirical phenomena: grokking \citep{power2022grokking}, the emergence of ``world models'' \citep{ferry2023emergence,gurnee24spacetime,sawmya2025birth}, linear representations and superposition in interpretability \citep{mikolov13concepts,park24geometry,elhage22superposition} and why different models share similar representations, i.e., the Platonic representation hypothesis \citep{lee2025shared,huh24prh}---and \textit{what} these representations are.
+Finally, we speculate that the associative view forms the default unstated set of intuitions that guide research in numerous areas such as knowledge acquisition, discovery, unlearning, reasoning, storage capacity and scaling laws.
+The geometric view may inspire researchers to revisit, spell out and widen these latent intuitions.
+For instance, one may re-examine capacity \citep{mahdavi24memorization,kajitsuka25capacity,madden25memorization,Kajitsuka24universal,kim2023provable} and scaling laws \citep{allenzhu25physicsknowledge,morris25memorize,roberts20knowledge,pan25understanding} under a geometric lens and find very different answers. \else \looseness-1 \textbf{Implications.} Although the evidence of implicit reasoning is so far limited to symbolic tasks, our insights open up broader directions.
+First, we find that the embeddings learned by more naive \nodetovec{} models are more strongly geometric than those of Transformers; this raises the question of how to make Transformer memory more geometric and less associative in practice.
+The geometry, when established in larger scale settings, could help reason and discover creative connections between information scattered in a large pretraining set.
+On the flip side, the interdependencies in geometric storage may impose limits on knowledge editing, unlearning and accurate retrieval; it may also hallucinate associations.
+Our study is also support for why parametric memory may be superior to in-context memory.
+Broadly, we speculate that the associative view forms the default unstated set of intuitions that guide research in areas such as knowledge acquisition, discovery, unlearning, reasoning and storage capacity; the geometric view may inspire researchers to revisit, spell out and widen these latent intuitions. \fi